anna-pa-m/adabmDCA/README.md

 ## Description

-This is an implementation of the Boltzmann machine learning to infer several maximum-entropy statistical models of Potts variables given a set of observables (usually a set of biological sequences).
-More precisly, it is able to learn the couplings and the fields of a set of generalized Direct Coupling Analysis (DCA) models given a Multiple Sequence Alignment (MSA) of protein or RNA domains, binary sequences (for Ising variables) in FASTA format.
+This is an implementation of the Boltzmann machine learning to infer several maximum-entropy statistical models of Potts or Ising variables given a set of observables.
+More precisly, it infers the couplings and the fields of a set of generalized Direct Coupling Analysis (DCA) models, or an Ising model for binary variables, given a Multiple Sequence Alignment (MSA) of protein or RNA sequences.
 The learning is performed via a gradient ascent of the likelihood of the data in which the model observables are computed via a Markov Chain Monte Carlo (MCMC) sampling.

 `adabmDCA` has been used in:
  - *Aligning biological sequences by exploiting residue conservation and coevolution* - A. Muntoni, A. Pagnani, M. Weigt, F. Zamponi (on [arXiv](https://arxiv.org/abs/2005.08500)) for learning the Potts model and pseudo Hidden Markov model (see option `-H` in `Advanded options/Available maximum entropy models`) of the studied proteins and RNA sequences;